mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ### Invoking Specific Models by Using the InvokeModel Operation

-Depending on your needs, you can just reuse the operations inside of the **AmazonBedrockConnector (GenAICommons)** section.
+Depending on your needs, you can just reuse the operations inside the **AmazonBedrockConnector (GenAICommons)** section.
 You can also find guidance on how to implement the required structures in the [GenAICommons](/appstore/modules/genai/) documentation.
-Most text models can however be used with the **ChatCompletions** operation.
-For an overview of the supported models and capabilities, see [Supported models and model features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features).
+Most text models can, however, be used with the **ChatCompletions** operation.
+For an overview of the supported models and capabilities, see [Supported models and model features](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features) in the AWS Bedrock documentation.

 To invoke a specific model that is not covered by the ChatCompletions operation, you can make use of the **Invoke Model** operation by performing the following steps: